veloxa/java_mooc_programs/README.md

 Authors: Brent Bailey and Jeremy Greenwood

-Summary: coin_combo.rb takes a Fixnum and tells the user the minimum amount of quarters, nick
+Summary: coin_combo.rb takes a Fixnum and tells the user the minimum amount of quarters, nicke